Medical School Stats: Rankings, Acceptance Rates (in-state vs. out-of-state), MCAT scores, GPA

 Which of your state’s medical schools prefer in-state applicants?

 On a basic level, check to see if your local medical schools prefer in-state residents.
-Most medical schools associated with public universities and some private med schools that receive funding from states have strong preferences for in-state residents as evidenced by in-state acceptance rates that are at least double the out-of-state acceptance rates.
-Schools where the in-state acceptance rate is four times (or more) higher than the out-of-state rate have a “Huge” difference.
-Chances of out-of-state applicants being accepted are very low when the gap is that big.
+Most medical schools associated with public universities and some private med schools that receive funding from states have strong preferences for in-state residents, as evidenced by in-state acceptance rates that are at least double the out-of-state acceptance rates.
+Some schools, including the University of Mississippi, Mercer University, Brody School of Medicine, and the University of California Riverside, only accept in-state applicants or, on a case-by-case basis, those who can demonstrate close ties with the state or region.

-Obviously if you live in a state where the medical school has a strong preference for in-state residents as evidenced by its in-state acceptance rate being double, triple, quadruple, or more than the out-of-state acceptance rate, and if your stats are even close to your local medical school’s class profile, you want to apply to your in-state school.
+Obviously if you live in a state where the medical school has a strong preference for in-state residents – as evidenced by its in-state acceptance rate being double, triple, quadruple, or more than the out-of-state acceptance rate – and if your stats are even close to your local medical school’s class profile, you should apply to your in-state school.
 In addition to a higher statistical chance of acceptance, if accepted you may pay lower tuition as an in-state resident.
 You may also benefit from being closer to home and your support network.

 Out-of-State Programs Open to Out-Of-State Applicants

-Conversely, if you live in a state with only one or perhaps no medical schools or in a state that has many more med school applicants than its med schools can accept (like California), you will need to consider out-of-state programs.
-In addition to applying to your local in-state schools, you must apply out of state to maximize the chances that you are accepted somewhere to study medicine.
-To enhance your chances of acceptance, you want to select primarily those out-of-state schools where there is no or negligible difference in acceptance rates between in-state and out-of-state applicants and where you are competitive.
+Conversely, if you live in a state with only one or perhaps no medical schools, or in a state that has many more med school applicants than its med schools can accept (like California), you will need to consider out-of-state programs.
+In addition to applying to your local in-state schools, applying outside your state will maximize your chance that you will be accepted somewhere to study medicine.

-On our chart, you can either sort the index by the Out-of-State Acceptance Rate, the Ratio of In-State to Out-of-State Acceptance Rates, or the In-State Advantage.
+On our chart, sort the index by the Out-of-State Acceptance Rate, the Ratio of In-State to Out-of-State Acceptance Rates, or the In-State Advantage.
 If you choose the latter, also select the down arrow so that those with the least difference will be at the top.

 You will quickly realize that those schools with the least preference for in-state students tend to be among the most selective overall.